-The agency also released payment allowances for the two billing codes, which account for the injection, infusion, and post-administration monitoring of the recently approved COVID-19 antibody drug.
+The agency also released payment allowances for the injection, infusion, and post-administration monitoring.

 CMS has released Medicare billing codes for a new COVID-19 antibody drug recently approved by the FDA.

 Healthcare providers are now able to use the Healthcare Common Procedural Coding System (HCPCS) code Q0243 for the injection of 2,400 milligrams of Regeneron’s investigational monoclonal antibody therapy cocktail and code M0243 for intravenous infusion and post-administration monitoring, according to an update on CMS’ Monoclonal Antibody COVID-19 Infusion webpage.

 The codes allow providers to document and submit claims for the investigational monoclonal antibody therapy cocktail from Regeneron.

 The FDA granted the therapy, which leverages casirivimab and imdevimab, emergency use authorization late last month for the treatment of mild-to-moderate COVID-19 patients who are at high risk for progressing to severe COVID-19 or hospitalization.

 The drug is the second monoclonal antibody therapy approved by the FDA during the pandemic.
 The other therapy being bamlanivimab from pharmaceutical company Eli Lilly and Company.